SparkCalcSparkCalc

 Ant Army Lift Calculator

 If ants could organize like in the movies, how many would it take to lift you?
-Based on real entomology data showing strong ant species can lift up to 50 times their body weight, this calculator determines your personal ant army requirement.
-Factor in teamwork efficiency losses (ants pulling in different directions) to get a realistic estimate.
-Spoiler: you'll need a lot of tiny friends!
+Based on entomology data showing that strong ant species can lift up to 50 times their body weight, this calculator estimates the number required.
+It also accounts for teamwork efficiency losses caused by ants pulling in different directions.

 How We Calculate This